 This week, we’re focusing on raising teenagers, with a new post each day.
 We’ve looked at communication, and what happens if our teens go off track, and today we’re looking at – well, we couldn’t really ignore it, could we? – Christian puberty education: how we teach our teens about sex, relationships and what the Bible has to say about it all.

-Hopefully, if your teen is part of a good church and/or youth group, they will be getting some teaching on this important area.
+Hopefully, if your teen is part of a good church and/or youth group, they will be getting some form of Christian sex education.

 But, like any theology that our children are learning, it’s really best to be having these discussions in the home as well, in order to tease out the issues, have the Q&As, discuss things frankly and openly, and – probably the most important when it comes to this topic – allow your teenage son or daughter to know that you are not fazed or shocked by talking about these things.